Process of Drug Detoxification

 5. Avoiding Legal Consequences

 Illicit opioid use is often illegal and can lead to arrests, fines, or imprisonment.
-Detoxing and pursuing treatment not only improves health but also reduces the risk of legal troubles associated with drug use.
+Detoxing and pursuing treatment not only improve health but also reduce the risk of legal troubles associated with drug use.

 6. Improving Mental Health